Data-driven Reduction of Transfer Operators for Particle Clustering Dynamics: Model formulation

 In this work, we consider the following two exemplary types of interaction rules, both introducing local clustering behavior of the particles.

 \begin{ex} \textbf{Multichromatic interaction potential.} Motivated by the analysis in~\cite{bertoli2025}, we employ a multichromatic interaction potential of the form

-which combines the first and fourth Fourier modes.
+which combines the first and fourth Fourier modes on a torus whose length $L$ is a multiple of $2\pi$.
 In contrast, there are the monochromatic potentials $U(x)=-\cos(kx), k\in\mathbb{N}$, which define the \textit{generalized Kuramoto model}.
 In~\cite{bertoli2025}, it was shown that multichromatic interaction potentials can give rise to rich phase behavior and multipeak stationary states, with the number of peaks linked to the nonzero Fourier modes of the interaction.
 Inspired by this mechanism, we adopt a similar potential to introduce competing length scales in the particle interactions: the $\cos(x)$ term promotes aggregation at a characteristic distance, while the higher harmonic $\cos(4x)$ introduces a finer structure that can stabilize multiple clusters or subclusters.
-In this way, the force

-induces attraction at short ranges but may also generate repulsion or secondary wells at intermediate distances, leading to richer clustering behavior than a purely monochromatic potential.
+Throughout this manuscript, we use the parameter values $L=2\pi$ and $a=0.25$ for this example.
+With these values, the interaction force induced by the potential $U$ combines short-range attraction with secondary repulsive effects at intermediate distances, leading to richer clustering behavior than a purely monochromatic potential.
 An exemplary trajectory of the dynamics is plotted in~\Cref{fig:diffusion_maps_SPDE_multichrom_a}. \end{ex}